dougeby/IntuneDocs/intune/compliance-policy-create-android-for-work.md

   - **High**: This option is the least secure, as it allows all threat levels.
 It may be useful if you're using this solution only for reporting purposes.

 > [!NOTE]
-> The following Mobile Threat Defence (MTD) providers will support Android Enterprise device owner deployments using app configuration:
+> The following Mobile Threat Defence (MTD) providers support Android Enterprise device owner deployments using app configuration:
 > - Better Mobile
 > - Pradeo
 > - Sophos Mobile
 > - Zimperium
 >
->  Check with your MTD provider for the exact configuraiton needed to be enable support for Android Enterprise Device Owner platforms on Intune.
-This list will be updated as MTD parters continue to release support for Android Enterprise Device Owner sceanrios in the future.
+>  Check with your MTD provider for the exact configuration needed to support Android Enterprise Device Owner platforms on Intune.
+This list is updated as MTD parters support Android Enterprise Device Owner scenarios.

 #### Google Play Protect